Kxffie/UrsinaWebsiteRedesign/src/content/docs/reference/basics.md

 ## Entity Class

-The `Entity` class in Ursina represents a game object or entity within the game world.
+The <span class="syntax">Entity</span> class in Ursina represents a game object or entity within the game world.
 It provides various properties and functions for manipulating and interacting with entities.

 ### Creating Entities

-To generate entities in your Ursina game, you can use the `Entity` class.
+To generate entities in your Ursina game, you can use the <span class="syntax">Entity</span> class.
 This class allows you to create versatile game objects with customizable properties and behaviors.
 Below is a step-by-step guide on how to generate entities:

-1. **Import the Entity Class**: Ensure you have the Entity class available by importing it from Ursina.
+1. <span class="properties">Import the Entity Class</span>: Ensure you have the Entity class available by importing it from Ursina.

    ```python
    from ursina import Entity
    ```

-2. **Create an Instance of Entity**: You can create an entity by instantiating the `Entity` class.
-You can specify various parameters such as `model`, `color`, `position`, etc.
+2. <span class="properties">Create an Instance of Entity</span>: You can create an entity by instantiating the <span class="syntax">Entity</span> class.
+You can specify various parameters such as <span class="syntax">model</span>, <span class="syntax">color</span>, <span class="syntax">position</span>, etc.

    ```python
    entity = Entity(model='cube', color=color.white, position=(0,0,0))
    ```

-3. **Customize the Entity**: After creating an entity, you can further customize it by setting its properties.
+3. <span class="properties">Customize the Entity</span>: After creating an entity, you can further customize it by setting its properties.
 For example, you can change its scale, rotation, or add a texture.

    ```python
    entity.scale = (2, 2, 2)
    entity.rotation_y = 45
    entity.texture = 'brick'
    ```

-4. **Add Functionality**: Entities can have behaviors defined by attaching scripts or using built-in methods.
+4. <span class="properties">Add Functionality</span>: Entities can have behaviors defined by attaching scripts or using built-in methods.
 For example, you can make an entity rotate continuously.

    ```python
    def update():
        entity.rotation_y += 1
    ```

-5. **Organize Entities**: You can organize entities by setting parents or grouping them into scenes.
+5. <span class="properties">Organize Entities</span>: You can organize entities by setting parents or grouping them into scenes.

    ```python
    another_entity = Entity(parent=entity)
    ```

-6. **Interact with Entities**: Entities can interact with user inputs or other game elements.
+6. <span class="properties">Interact with Entities</span>: Entities can interact with user inputs or other game elements.
 Define functions to handle these interactions.

    ```python
    def input(key):
        if key == 'space':